 Just choose a song that you’re comfortable singing that shows us your strengths as a soloist, whether it be controlled long notes, a certain style, belting, diva runs, jazzy trills, falsetto, or any or none of the above.
 There’s no need to do anything outside of your comfort zone to “impress us”–we’d be more impressed with a ‘simple’ song that is sung with great vocal control than a shaky performance of a ‘difficult’ song.
 In the past, people have sung Pop, Top 40, Rock, Jazz, Musical Theater, R&B, contemporary–basically anything with an easy-to-follow melody.
 Please, however, sing in English, and we prefer auditionees to avoid singing classical/opera styles for their audition.
 You can see what songs our own members auditioned on in their individual member pages.

-Callbacks will be held all day on Sunday, September 8.
-If we call you back, we’ll ask you to keep that day free so that you have a chance to come in and sing with us!
+Callbacks will be held all day following the first round auditions.
+The specific date and time will be announced as auditions draw closer.
+If you are called back, we’ll ask you to keep that day free so that you have a chance to come in and sing with us!
 This day will be very similar to your first round audition, with some additional and more advanced exercises, which include singing music that we’ll have asked you to prepare in advance for us, blending exercises, and other things that will help us get to know you and your voice better.